exonum/exonum-doc/src/roadmap.md

   index](advanced/merkle-index.md), for example), which are returned from the backend.
 Instead light client is able to check the proof within a single Merkle proof.
-Having declarative description in the blockchain (and thus clients' ability to get it), will allow the light client to determine proof structure automatically and there will be no need for customization of a light client for different Exonum-based systems.
+Having declarative description in the blockchain (and thus clients’ ability to get it), will allow the light client to determine proof structure automatically and there will be no need for customization of a light client for different Exonum-based systems.